By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 Gauge – Place a feeler gauge (check spec) between the flywheel and armature legs (mechanics hack – use a business card).

 Push – Push the armature towards the flywheel and tighten both fasteners.
-Remove feeler gauge and refit blower housing.
+Remove the feeler gauge and refit the blower housing.
 Nice work!

 Internal Engine Fault

-An internal engine fault is not what you want to hear, that usually means it’s going to be expensive.
+An internal engine fault is not what you want to hear; that usually means it’s going to be expensive.
 But, at this stage, it is what it is, right?
 All these possible issues may be tested by using the leak-down tester.
-The test kit fills the engine with air (need compressed air) and a gauge indicates a fault by how much pressure is lost over a given period.
+The test kit fills the engine with air (needs compressed air), and a gauge indicates a fault by how much pressure is lost over a given period.
 But usually, you hear the air escaping.